 Question: Does Professor Snape know about Hermione's time-turner necklace?
 He doesn't seem to care that she suddenly appears in the Defense Against Dark Arts class out of nowhere, especially after class started.
 (I haven't read the third book yet, so I apologize if this is answered there).

 Answer: Snape, and all the Hogwarts instructors know that Hermione is using the time-turner to take extra classes.
 A time-turner can only be used under very strict conditions and must be approved by the Ministry of Magic.
 That is why Snape does not punish Hermione for arriving after class has started.
 If she was merely being late, he would have been angry and deducted house points from Gryffindor.

 Question: After Harry wakes up in the hospital wing, Hermione was telling Harry that Snape said an incredibly powerful wizard could have produced the patronus that saved Harry and Sirius Black's life.
 Snape knew how powerful James and Lily were as witches/wizards so did he make the connection?
 Does Snape know that Harry made the patronus? even though Snape already knows Harry is destined to destroy Voldemort.

-New this month Answer: Snape woke up after the Patronus was conjured, only seeing the Dementors flying away from the scene.
+Answer: Snape woke up after the Patronus was conjured, only seeing the Dementors flying away from the scene.
 Harry nor Snape did not know who made the Patronus (it was Harry, even though Harry thought it was his dad) And at this point, Snape does not know that Harry is destined to destroy Voldemort.
 He did not hear the end of the prophecy and Dumbledore had not confided such information to Snape as of the end of the third book.

 Question: Why did Professor Snape insist on teaching Professor Lupin's class about werewolves (when he takes over the class)?
 If he or any other staff members suspected Lupin of being one, it seems that they wouldn't want to cause any panic or distraction among the students.